ZedOps8/backend-Nodejs-AWS-Lamda-Serverless/README.md

 **Note:** Please ensure you follow AWS best practices and security guidelines when using Lambda functions in production environments.

-Enjoy exploring and building serverless solutions with AWS Lambda and Node.js! and Lets connect ![Linkedin]<a href="http0s://Linkedin.com/in/ZedOps8/"></a>
+Enjoy exploring and building serverless solutions with AWS Lambda and Node.js! and Lets connect <a href="https://www.linkedin.com/in/ZedOps8" target="_blank">LinkedIn Profile</a>